designbyfront/Import-Data-into-ExpressionEngine/README-advanced.md

 $this->value = $this->existing['field_id_'.$this->field['field_id']];
 </pre>

 * Now that we've got our value (or an the existing value if available), we can construct the POST data.
+This is an array from the _field id_ to the _field data_.<br />
+This is where you would implement the code necessary to format the data correctly for your field type.<br />
-This is an array from the _field id_ to the _field data_.
-As this is a date, it needs to be in a certain format.<br />
+Using the date example, as this is a date it needs to be in a certain format.<br />
 The _field id_ is created in the same way as we accessed the existing entry data array.<br />
 The _field data_ uses `strtotime` to convert from string to timestamp, and then `date` to construct the correctly formatted date.<br />
 This array is then returned.